Creating A To Do List In WordPress

-If you run a hectic business or manage a team, time is always in short supply.
+As a busy person trying to run a business or manage a team, time always seems to be in short supply.

-There is just so much to do and remember.
-You have so many deadlines to meet, tasks to complete, meetings to attend, fires to extinguish, calls and appointments to make, commitments to keep and so on.
-The amount of things that need ”doing” never stops.
+There is just so much work to do and things to remember.
+You have clients to meet, projects to complete, priorities to attend to, fires to put out, calls and appointments to make, schedules to keep and so on.
+The stress of trying to get things done on time never stops.

-Now … on top of all this, add the extra dimension of promoting and growing your business online and maintaining your website updated with new content and things can quickly start to become unmanageable and overwhelming.
+Now … add the extra workload of promoting and growing your business online and keeping your website updated with regular content and everything can start to become unmanageable and chaotic.

-Whether you run a business, website, blog, or manage a team, it’s important to be able to organize and prioritize your daily tasks, monitor your progress, and, if necessary, delegate tasks and responsibilities to other people effectively.
+Whether you run a business, website, blog, or manage a team, it’s important to be able to organize and manage your day.

-One proven method that can help you save time, create a sense of order and manageability, and allow you to regain control is to use a “to-do” list.
+A proven method that can help you save time, reduce stressful workloads, and allow you to gain some control is to use “to do” lists.

 To Do Lists – Benefits

-A “to do” list helps you measure your progress when trying to complete tasks.
-Your to do list can be very detailed or specific, or just serve as a reminder of tasks that need doing today, tomorrow, this week, this month, etc.
+A “to do” list can help you track your progress when trying to complete tasks.
+Your to-do list can be very detailed and very specific, or act as a reminder of what needs to be done today, tomorrow, this week, this month, etc.

-Here are just a few of the benefits of using to-do lists:
+Here are just some of the benefits of using to do lists:

-A to do list helps you create order, keep things organized and achieve your goals sooner.
+A to do list helps you create order, keep things organized and achieve your goals faster.

-To-do lists help you better handle events.
-If you find that a meeting gets cancelled or extra time has been made available when some part of the project gets completed sooner than expected, you can quickly reorganize or reschedule and continue moving forward with little to no disruption.
+A to-do list helps you better cope with changes in circumstances.
+If a meeting suddenly gets cancelled or extra time becomes available because a task was completed sooner than expected, you can continue moving forward with little to no loss of focus.

-Stress can result from feeling overwhelmed by so much to do and so little time to do it in.
-Using to do lists let you prioritize important things that have to be completed within the time you have available, and reschedule non-urgent tasks that can be worked on later.
-This can help you stress less.
+Stress can result from feeling overwhelmed by so much to do and very little time to do it in.
+Creating to-do lists let you prioritize urgent things that have to be completed immediately, and reschedule non-urgent items that can be addressed later.
+This can help reduce stress.

-As you can see, there are many benefits to using to do lists, both in business and in your personal life.
-Create a list, prioritize your list items and work towards completing the tasks you have listed and your business productivity and efficiency is sure to improve.
+As you can see, there are many benefits to using a to-do list, both in business and in your personal life.
+Create a list, prioritize your list items and work systematically and your business productivity and efficiency is sure to improve.

-In this detailed tutorial you are going to learn how to easily add a to do list to your WordPress site to improve business efficiency and productivity using a customizable, multi-featured to-do list plugin for WordPress called Cleverness To-Do List.
+In this detailed tutorial you are going to learn how to create a to do list in WordPress to improve business efficiency and productivity using a customizable, multi-featured to do list plugin called Cleverness To-Do List.

 http://wordpress.org/plugins/cleverness-to-do-list/